 His writing and insights about marketing, tourism and place branding have appeared in The New York Times, Entrepreneur, The Globe and Mail, and many other outlets.

-Tyler firmly and gently steers key Resonance business in master-planned resorts and urban communities from Kaua‘i to Calgary, Seattle to the Sea of Cortés.
-His relationships with clients are personal, his patience legendary, and his capacity to marshal writers, designers and production to create exceptional work is limitless.
+A project management expert with 12 years experience on urban and resort real estate projects, Tyler steers all Resonance residential / hospitality accounts.
+His relationships with clients are personal and his capacity to marshal writers, designers and production to create exceptional work is limitless.

 Rhiannon has spent nearly a decade in client services in the retail, events, publishing and health and wellness industries.
 She has a Bachelor of Technology in Graphic Communications Management from Ryerson University and works with Resonance staff to ensure daily efficiency, coordination, quality and good humor in the creative studio.

-Originally from Buenos Aires, Celeste has lived in 10 cities across four continents, and written for Condé Nast Traveler, Wallpaper, National Geographic Traveler, Robb Report, The New York Times, Wall Street Journal, Vogue and many others.
-At Resonance, her expertise in luxury culture becomes compelling storytelling for all our clients.
+Originally from Buenos Aires, Celeste has lived in 10 cities across four continents, and written, photographed and produced digital content for Condé Nast Traveler, Wallpaper, National Geographic Traveler, Robb Report, The New York Times, Wall Street Journal, Vogue and many others.
+At Resonance, her expertise in social media and luxury culture becomes compelling storytelling for all our clients.